Meghan McPeak

-Meghan McPeak is a Canadian basketball play-by-play broadcaster, currently calling games for the Washington Wizards of the NBA.
-She previously called games for the Washington Mystics of the WNBA and the Capital City Go-Go of the NBA G League.
+Meghan McPeak is a Canadian basketball play-by-play broadcaster, currently calling games for the Washington Mystics of the WNBA.
+She previously called games for the Washington Wizards of the NBA and the Capital City Go-Go of the NBA G League.
 She became the first female broadcaster to call an NBA game in over 30 years when she called a pre-season Washington Wizards game in October 2018.

 Career

 McPeak studied radio broadcasting at Humber College in Toronto, while playing as a point guard on the college's women's basketball team.

 In 2015, she became the first female play-by-play broadcaster in the NBA G-League when she was hired by the Raptors 905.
 With the Raptors, she also hosted pre-game and post-game shows for the NBA team.
 In 2018, she was hired by the Washington Wizards to call games for their G-League affiliate, the Capital City Go-Go.

 In 2022, she joined CBS Sports as a play-by-play announcer for college football, calling UConn games.